 “I was ready to give up until I found Elizabeth Gregory Home.
 My service animal was going to go to the pound and I was going to go walk into the woods…” by Lynne S. My service animal Wigglz means the world to me, but when we first became homeless… Read More “EGH – The Last Pet Friendly Refuge for Some”

 Lisa’s New Lease on Life

 What’s most important to me in life is my family and my faith.
 I have two children and two granddaughters, and belong to a church.
 In 2013, I heard my church was looking for people to serve as missionaries at an orphanage in Mexico.
 I jumped at the opportunity.
 I… Read More “Lisa’s New Lease on Life”

 Louise is a Survivor

 I grew up in Maine and couldn’t wait to move to a warmer climate.
 After my boyfriend heard about a lead for construction work in Las Vegas, we packed up the car and drove out west.
-He took a construction job… Read More “Louise is a Survivor”
+He took a construction job and I started waitressing.
+Then my boyfriend got injured… Read More “Louise is a Survivor”

 Emily’s Uphill Climb

 My story began in the Philippines.
 I was married, had three beautiful children, and was a successful businesswoman.
 After 26 years, my marriage collapsed.
 I had to take my husband to court to try and get my fair share of our assets, but the court ruled in his favor.
 I… Read More “Josie’s Story”

 Alice Feel’s at Home at EGH

 Alice [pseudonym] met an American man online in early 2007.
 They corresponded through email every week and video-chatted occasionally; he visited her in China twice, where they traveled to several tourist locations.
 He was very romantic, told her that he loved her and asked her to marry him.
 She gave… Read More “Alice Feel’s at Home at EGH”